MultithreadHodgepodge/MultithreadHodgepodge/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community
 * [ChungHsuan]: Before forwarding a pull request, please check the corresponding google test is set and passed not only build pass!
+* [ChungHsuan]: New feature added, please create a issue!

 Examples of unacceptable behavior include: